 Srila Prabhupada says that the transcendental “news” of Krishna’s pastimes in Vrindavan was almost lost.
-Once, Srila Bhaktisiddhanta Sarasvati Thakura decided to publish a daily newspaper in Bengal, and the printer questioned whether he had enough news to publish every day.
-Srila Bhaktisiddhanta Sarasvati Thakura replied that he had enough news from the spiritual world to publish a newspaper every second but that unfortunately there were no customers.
+When Srila Bhaktisiddhanta Sarasvati Thakura decided to publish a daily newspaper in Bengal and the printer questioned whether he had enough news to publish every day, Srila Bhaktisiddhanta replied that he had enough news from the spiritual world to publish a newspaper every second but that unfortunately there were no customers.

 yah prag eva priya-guna-ganair gadha-baddho ’pi mukto

 “From the very beginning, Srila Rupa Gosvami was deeply attracted by the transcendental qualities of Sri Caitanya Mahaprabhu.
 Thus he was permanently relieved from family life.
 Srila Rupa Gosvami and his younger brother, Vallabha, were blessed by Sri Caitanya Mahaprabhu.
 Although the Lord was transcendentally situated in His transcendental eternal form, at Prayaga He told Rupa Gosvami about transcendental ecstatic love of Krsna.
 The Lord then embraced him very fondly and bestowed all His mercy upon him.”

 nijanurupe prabhur eka-rupe

 tatana rupe sva-vilasa-rupe